 7. How advanced is Tengai’s communication?

 There’s a lot of focus on providing and gathering information in recruitment and this also applies to Tengai.
-Tengai is sharing information in a dialogue form about the interview, how it will be conducted, and then gathers the answers.
+Tengai shares information in a dialogue form about the interview, and how it will be conducted, and then gathers the answers.
 As the interviews go on, Tengai is also interpreting and understanding what the candidate is saying.
 This is regardless of the number of words and sentences used.
 So yes, Tengai can handle open questions and open-ended answers.
-If Tengai doesn’t understand an answer, the candidate will be informed and asked a follow-up question, and subsequently attempts to continue the conversation and the interview.
+If Tengai doesn’t understand an answer, the candidate will be informed and asked a follow-up question, and subsequently attempt to continue the conversation and the interview.

 8. How does a series of questions asked by Tengai differ from one asked by a human?

 There’s no capacity for extra words or narrative that isn’t directly linked to a question that Tengai has asked.
-Tengai asks all questions in exactly the same way, in the same tone and typically in the same order.
+Tengai asks all questions in exactly the same way, in the same tone, and typically in the same order.
 That way it is a more fair and objective interview.
 A hiring manager would deviate from this formula, adjusting to candidates’ responses and thereby extracting more from them which makes the process unfair.
 Additionally, humans are also influenced and affected by unconscious bias.
 And therefore both the candidates and recruiters are subject to preconceptions and subjective interpretations.
 But you are lowering the chance of this by utilizing Tengai!